Chart Color Schemes

 Cultural Diversity

-Chelmer's population, as per the Australian Census on 29 August 2016, showed above-average cultural diversity with 13.3% speaking a language other than English at home and 25.7% born overseas.
-Christianity was the predominant religion in Chelmer, accounting for 53.5%, compared to 41.9% across Greater Brisbane.
-The top three ancestry groups were English (27.7%), Australian (22.5%), and Irish (11.6%).
+Chelmer's population shows above-average cultural diversity, with 13.3% speaking a language other than English at home and 25.7% born overseas.
+Christianity is the dominant religion in Chelmer, accounting for 53.5%, compared to 41.9% across Greater Brisbane.
+The top three ancestry groups are English (27.7%), Australian (22.5%), and Irish (11.6%).

 Frequently Asked Questions - Diversity